joeldsouza28/one-minute-elk/README.md

-🕒 Deploy a full ELK stack (Elasticsearch, Logstash, Kibana, Filebeat) on Kubernetes in under 60 seconds.
+🕒 Deploy a full ELK stack (Elasticsearch, Logstash, Kibana, Filebeat) on Kubernetes in under 60 seconds (Subject to cloud provisioning speeds.
+Usually works for kubernetes running in kind, k3d or minikube).
 A blazing-fast, secure, and extensible Kubernetes-native logging stack.
 Automatically ships logs from across your cluster to a centralized, TLS-enabled Elasticsearch backend — with custom parsing and real-time visualization in Kibana.

 ## 📦 Features